 Nearly all Jenny decks will want two copies of Elusive at all times to mitigate this card.

-A bad weakness, with many of the same issues as Roland's Cover Up.
-Jenny has a greater capacity for Mental Trauma, so a bad draw at the end of a scenario isn't quite as deadly.
-The weakness has the same benefit as Cover Up that any investigator can trigger this, although the and an Investigate test is a tougher nut to crack and more vulnerable to a bad location choice.
-Missing a test on Cover Up costs an action; missing one on Searching for Izzie effectively costs you a turn.
-Another ugly similarity is that it can cost Jenny 2 Trauma if she gets defeated while this is out, adding injury to more injury.
+The effect: This Weakness has many of the same issues as Roland's Cover Up, although Jenny has a greater capacity for mental trauma, so a bad draw at the end of a scenario isn't quite as deadly.
+On the other hand, while Jenny's Weakness can always be resolved if you can get to it (no clue shenanigans), it does appear on the furthest location, which can be very bad in large or unusually-shaped maps, plus it goes into her discard pile when resolved for extra drawing possibilities.
+Any investigator can trigger this, although the and an Investigate test is a tougher nut to crack and more vulnerable to a bad location choice.
+Missing the test on Searching for Izzie effectively costs you an extra turn.
+Searching for Izzy can cost Jenny 2 Trauma if she gets defeated while it is out, adding injury to more injury.
+Since it's attached to a location, if the scenario discards locations, the Weakness will also get discarded, so that's nice.
+There are not many specific mitigating strategies besides making sure someone can pass that Investigate test and movement boosts like Nimble or Elusive (and maybe "I'm outta here!" to get back to a Resign point).